joanna-/ActivityRecognition/README.md

 Brief overview
 --------------

-Whole system has been implemented in Python and scipy stack together with keras library has been used.
+Whole system has been implemented in Python and scipy stack together with keras library.
 Data from all three sets 1-3 has been used for training.
-The proposed classifier consists of 10 trained neural networks build with keras and final solution has been obtained taking into account all of the networks answers.
+The proposed classifier consists of 10 trained neural networks built with keras and final solution has been obtained taking into account all of the networks answers.
 Details of each main step has been described in the following sections.

 Data preparation
 ----------------